homebysix/auto-update-magic/README.md

 ### Always-on apps like Dropbox

-The methods above don't yet work for always-running apps like Dropbox.
-A solution is in the works, and we'd welcome your contribution if you'd like to help craft it.
+The methods above don't yet work for always-running apps like Dropbox, because it's impossible for Casper to launch apps with the current user's context.
+A LaunchAgent-based solution may be in the works, and we'd welcome your contribution if you'd like to help craft it.

 ## Acknowledgements